sarvodaya-network/sarvodaya.eu/library/index.md

 ## sarvodaya

-On the social philosophy and the vision of a non-violent social order, that we call *Sarvodaya* and the non-violent revolution fulfilling it.
+On the social philosophy and the vision of a non-violent social order, that we call *Sarvodaya* and the non-violent revolution that is constantly trying to realise it.
 The books in this category are either directly dealing with *Sarvodaya* or have inspired it.

 * [The Kingdom of God is Within You](https://www.gutenberg.org/files/43302/43302-h/43302-h.htm) (a christian anarchist treatise by Leo Tolstoj and the culmination of his philosophal thought, first published in Germany in 1894 after being banned in Russia; without its influence Gandhi wouldn't have done what he did, as it profoundly deepened his conviction in non-violence; consequentially the second Ashram founded by Gandhi (after the "Phoenix Farm") was called "Tolstoi Farm".)
 * [Unto This Last](https://www.gutenberg.org/files/36541/36541-h/36541-h.htm) (Essays by John Ruskin that deeply influenced Gandhi and inspired his idea of *Sarvodaya*)